WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 Lists are useful to present lengthy and complex content in a clear, well-structured format that is easy to read and scan for readers.
 Use a parallel syntax for all lists and its items.

-For more information about procedural steps that provide instructions to achieve a particular task, see [Procedures]().
+For more information about procedural steps that provide instructions to achieve a particular task, see [Procedures and instructions](https://make.wordpress.org/docs/style-guide/formatting/procedures/).

 [info] **Note:** Don't use a list to express just one item; a single item isn't really a list.
 If you want to distinguish a single item from other text, use a different type of formatting.
-For additional information on whether lists or tables are ideal, see [Choosing between a list or a table](). [/info]
+For additional information about whether lists or tables are ideal, see [Choosing between a list or a table](https://make.wordpress.org/docs/style-guide/formatting/tables/#choosing-between-a-list-or-a-table). [/info]

 ## Types of lists